- Search The Registry

 *William Worthy, Jr. was born on this date in 1921.
 He was an African American journalist, civil rights activist, and dissident.

 Born in Boston, Massachusetts, his father was an Obstetrician.
 Worthy Jr. was a graduate of Boston Latin High School, and received a B.A. degree in sociology from Bates College, Lewiston, Maine, in 1942.
 Worthy was a Nieman Fellow at Harvard University, class of 1957.
-During the 1940s, 1950s and 1960s, Worthy was a civil rights activist, and in the early 1960s he was an outspoken critic of the civil rights movement for not going far enough to achieve civil rights in housing and all areas of American life.
+During the 1940s, 1950s and 1960s, Worthy was a civil rights activist, and in the early 1960s he was an outspoken critic of the American civil rights movement for not going far enough to achieve civil rights in housing and all areas of American life.

-Worthy was one of the most important political allies of Malcolm X. In the late 1960s, Worthy organized a rent strike against a Catholic hospital in New York City that attempted to tear down Worthy's apartment building and turn it into a parking lot.
+Worthy was an important political ally of Malcolm X. In the late 1960s, Worthy organized a rent strike against a Catholic hospital in New York City that attempted to tear down Worthy's apartment building and turn it into a parking lot.
 Worthy later wrote about those experiences in a critically acclaimed book, The Rape of Our Neighborhoods, published in 1976.
 The late psychologist, Kenneth B. Clark, said of him: "The Bill Worthy’s of our society provide the moral fuel necessary to prevent the flickering conscience of our society from going out."